Ailoway History, Family Crest & Coats of Arms

 Early Origins of the Ailoway family

-hundred of Ossulstone.
 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Ailoway family

-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Ailoway History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ailoway research.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Ailoway History in all our PDF Extended History products and printed products wherever possible.

 Ailoway Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Ailoway include Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Ailoway family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Ailoway Notables in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) are included under the topic Early Ailoway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ailoway family to Ireland